NELSON'S PLACE

 MOST CONVENIENT LOCATION

-The suite consists of a bedroom (one double-bed), bathroom with shower, living/dining room (sofabed with drawer bed), and an ample kitchen.
+The apartment consists of a bedroom (one double-bed), bathroom with shower, living/dining room (sofabed with drawer bed), and kitchen.
 The furniture is vintage Italian and rustic Venezuelan.
-It has are hot/cold running water, iron and ironing board, microwave oven, toaster, washing machine, coffee maker, gas stove and oven, refrigerator, LAN cable free internet connection, movable fan & ceiling fan, TV with Directv satelite transmission, sound system, telephone (incoming), aromatherapy oils and candles, sun-blocking bedroom curtain, pots & pans, plates & cutlery, bar, Ozone water purifier, linens, and more.
-In all, my place offers the size of a hotel suite, but with the feel of a private apartment where you can read a book, play Cheeky Bingo, cook something, or do whatever you wish to make yourself at home.
-My place is non-smoking, so it has a nice clean home smell.
+It has hot/cold running water, iron and ironing board, microwave oven, toaster, washing machine, coffee maker, gas stove and oven, refrigerator, LAN cable free internet connection, portable AC system plus movable fan and a ceiling fan, TV, radio/cd player, telephone, pots & pans, plates & cutlery, Ozone water purifier, linens, and more.
+In all, my place offers the size of a hotel suite, but with the feel of a private apartment where you can read a book, or do whatever you wish to make yourself at home.
+Your belongings are safe at my place because the only people that have access to it are my mom and I. My place is non-smoking, so it won't smell.
 But don't worry if you smoke, there are many pleasant places to do so in the area.
 Nelson's Place is ideal for long stays.

 NELSON'S ROOM